-Scientists at the California Air Resources Board have nearly completed development of a 3-dimensional atmospheric and terrain model of the Oceano dunes and downwind areas of the Mesa.
-This model, combined with a comprehensive set of emissions data previously collected by State Parks at many locations throughout the dunes, will be used by a joint technical committee of the APCD, State Parks and CARB scientists to evaluate the potential airborne particulate concentrations downwind of the dunes under different emissions and meteorological scenarios.
-The results of this modeling effort will allow the scientists to determine the best locations, type and amount of dust reduction measures needed to meet the requirements of Rule 1001.
+Scientists at the California Air Resources Board will present their 3-dimensional atmospheric and terrain model of the Oceano dunes and downwind areas of the Nipomo Mesa at the APCD Board Meeting on June 21, 2017.
+This model incorporates a comprehensive set of emissions and meteorological data collected by State Parks and APCD; it is now being used by a joint technical committee of the APCD, State Parks and CARB scientists to evaluate the potential airborne particulate concentrations downwind of the dunes under different emissions and meteorological scenarios.
+The model results will help determine the best locations, type and amount of dust reduction measures needed to protect public health and meet the requirements of Rule 1001.

 The APCD Rule 1001, Coastal Dunes Dust Control Requirements, requires implementation of dust control measures and air monitoring for coastal dunes where vehicle activity occurs.
 The Rule, staff report, Board presentation and documents related to implementation of the Rule can be downloaded from the links below: